OWASP/www-chapter-jkpg/index.md

 and her goal is to reduce human risk, "By supporting our users to become more security-aware, we are simultaneously minimizing the cyber-criminals attack surface".
 Questions you will get answered during this session:

+- What is social engineering?
+- How is social engineering used in a cyber-attack?
+- Why are you a target?